VinChain/VinChain-UI/app/help/en/introduction/blockchain.md

 As most crypto currencies, Graphene makes use of a blockchain to update participants about transfers and market activities.
-Since blocks always refer to the previous block, we get a chain of blocks (blockchain) that contains all transactions every made in the network.
+Since blocks always refer to the previous block, we get a chain of blocks (blockchain) that contains all transactions made in the network.
 Because the blockchain is a publicly accessible and auditable ledger, everyone can take a closer look and verify transfers as well as market orders and order books.